boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/radial-gauge.md

 **Needle Pointer Color**

-You can change the color of the needle pointer.
+Change the color of the needle pointer.

 **Needle Pointer Height**

-You can increase or decrease the height of the needle by changing the `Needle pointer height.`
+Increase or decrease the height of the needle by changing the `Needle pointer height.`

 **Target Pointer**

-You can change the pointer as **line, triangle** and **inverted triangle**.
+Change the pointer to a **line, triangle** and **inverted triangle**.

 **Target Color**

-You change change the color for the `target pointer`.
+Change the color for the `target pointer`.

 **Needle Pointer Customization**